 OLD GROWTH TOUR

 While walking the 1¼ mile Old Growth Trail, students will experience three forest ecosystems: northern hardwood forest, old growth conifer forest and a mixed forest (hardwoods and evergreens).
 Tree identification, plant life cycles, wildlife habitat and diversity, forest management, plant diversity and ecosystems are presented to the students.
-You may also request that we focus on specific topics such as insects, tree species, wood products, etc. The tour lasts 1 hour but can be shortened or lengthened based on your time constraints.
+You may also request that we focus on specific topics such as insects, tree species, wood products, etc. The tour lasts one hour but can be shortened or lengthened based on your time constraints.

 LOGGING MUSEUM TOUR